Cocoa makes you alert

 A 40-g piece of dark chocolate activates the brain, makes you feel more awake, more alert and less sleepy, according to an article by psychologists at Northern Arizona University in NeuroRegulation.
 Yet another reason why adding a couple of tablespoons of cocoa to your pre-workout shake, as some athletes do, isn't such a bad idea at all.

 Cocoa is a stimulant

-Cocoa contains a cocktail of interesting bioactive substances, such as theobromine and caffeine.
-It also contains phenols that are capable of boosting the concentration of natural pep-hormones such as adrenalin and noradrenalin.
+Cocoa contains a cocktail of interesting bioactive substances, such as theobromine and theophylline.
+It also contains phenols that are capable of boosting the concentration of natural pep-hormones such as epinephrine and norepinephrine.

 So it wasn't a huge surprise when British researchers announced ten years ago that cocoa had a stimulatory effect on people with chronic fatigue.
-But until recently no studies had been done in which researchers measured the electrical activity in the brain as a result of ingesting cocoa.
-And that's exactly what the researchers at Northern Arizona University have now done.
+But no studies had been done in which researchers measured the electrical activity in the brain as a result of ingesting cocoa.
+And that's exactly what the researchers at Northern Arizona University did.

 The researchers did experiments with 122 students, aged between 18 and 25.
 They divided their subjects into six groups and gave the subjects in three of these a 40-g piece of chocolate.
 The chocolate they used was manufactured by The Hershey Company, the sponsor of the study.